 With aging baby boomers living longer than previous generations, the number of seniors with sensory and communication disorders is also on the rise.
 There is a need for more practicing speech-language pathologists.

 As the U.S. population simultaneously ages and becomes more educated about the impact of communication disorders, the need for speech therapists will continue to increase.
 From job security to an impressive salary and tremendous resources, a career in speech-language pathology is rewarding.
-Plus, empower others to communicate better, increase self-confidence and gain agency.
+As an SLP, you’ll empower others to communicate better, increase their self-confidence and gain agency.

 Sources